Locked-chess-official/friendly_module_not_found_error/README.md

 On linux (or if the ".pth" file doesn't work), you can add "sitecustomize.py" to the "site-packages" folder of the python and add the code above.

 When uninstall the package, you need also to remove the file above.

+In version 1.0.6, it provide two api:

+- friendly_module_not_found_error.unchange(): restore the original behavior of the module not found error.
+- friendly_module_not_found_error.rechange(): change the behavior of the module not found error to the friendly way.

 ## Example